How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 3. Alert end customer if necessary

-1. File a complaint if theft is suspected
+1. Filing a police report theft is suspected

 3. Customer crisis communication